 The last job now is to dispose of your acid solution.
 As this is classed as hazardous waste DO NOT simply pour it down the drain!
 It needs to be disposed of safely and correctly.

-For information on this, contact your local recycling centre or checkout the Health and Safety Exexcutive website here.
+For information on this, contact your local recycling centre or checkout the Health and Safety Executive website here.

 How to Colour Match Mortar

-Essentially, there is no science involved in matching a sand and cement mix to that of your existing wall or property, it’s really just a question of trial and error and as we have seen from the above, even a little research is necessary sometimes.
+Essentially, there is no science involved in matching a sand and cement mix to that of your existing wall or property, it’s really just a question of trial and error and also possibly a little research.

-If you have read through the above you should now know exactly why mortar can vary in colour and how a fresh mortar mix can be a totally different in colour to an existing mortar mix, it’s now time to look at the methods that can be used to actually colour match cement and mortar.
+If you have read through the above you should now know exactly why mortar can vary in colour and how a fresh mortar mix can be a totally different colour to existing mortar, it’s now time to look at the methods that can be used to actually colour match cement and mortar.

 Experiment With Different Mortar Mixes and Raw Materials